 - Wait for the wheels to grip the road again.

-- Return to a driving gear.
+- Return to the driving gear.

 - Drive at a safe speed.